-- Connect SPEAKER OUTPUT to loudspeaker or AMP OUTPUT to the room amplifier. - If RS-232 remote control is desired, connect the RS-232 REMOTE CONTROL port of the EF2211/EF2210 to the remote control device, such as an RS-232 interface to a touch panel or a COM port on a personal computer. - On the EF2211, connect the LINE RJ11 jack to an analog telephone line. - On the EF2211, connect the PHONE RJ11 jack to an analog telephone set (optional). - Connect the external power supply to the POWER SUPPLY INPUT jack of the EF2211/EF2210. - Set the country code on the EF2211.
+- Connect speaker output to loudspeaker. - If RS-232 remote control is desired, connect the RS-232 REMOTE CONTROL port of the EF2241 to the remote control device, such as an RS-232 interface to a touch panel or a COM port on a personal computer. - Connect the LINE RJ11 jack to an analog telephone line. - Connect the PHONE RJ11 jack to an analog telephone set (optional). - Connect the external power supply to the POWER SUPPLY INPUT jack of the EF2241. - Set the country code on the EF2241.
 By default the phone interface will be disabled until you select a country code for the telephony interface.
 This can either be done with the front panel LCD menu, or the RS-232 interface.
 The country code only needs to be selected the first time or when the country of the installation is changed.